Old Forge, Lackawanna County, Pennsylvania: History

-The history of Old Forge can be traced back to 1789 and Dr. William Smith, who was an army surgeon in the American Revolutionary War.
+The history of Old Forge can be traced back to 1789 and Rev. Dr. William Hooker Smith, a Presbyterian minister and doctor, who was an army surgeon in the American Revolutionary War.
 During the 1820s, Charles Drake operated the only stagecoach inn between Wilkes-Barre and Carbondale.
 Drake's son, Ebenezer, secured a post office for Old Forge in 1848, where he served as postmaster until 1885.
 On May 26, 1871, Old Forge Township was designated, as it previously had been part of Lackawanna Township.
 Old Forge Borough was incorporated on May 2, 1899.

 Coal mining era

 During the early part of the twentieth century, the borough's main industry was anthracite coal mining along with a minor silk throwing industry.
 During the 1920s, the Dutchess Underwear Company came to Old Forge where many residents worked until the 1950s, when the company relocated to Georgia.
 It was during this time that the borough's population reached an all-time high of over 14,000 residents.
 As a result of a major coal mining strike, many people left Old Forge and the population dropped to 12,661 according to the 1930 census.

 The 1930s brought a new industry to the borough in that of textiles.
 This was an important addition to the industry of Old Forge during World War II.
 By the 1950s, the Maxson Corporation began operating its electronics factory, at one point employing as many as 1,000.
 The Knox Mine Disaster on January 22, 1959 virtually put an end to all anthracite coal mining in the area.